matthewgdv/maybe/README.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.

-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
+1. If the pull request adds functionality, it should include tests and the docs should be updated.
+Write docstrings for any functions that are part of the external API, and add the feature to the list in README.md.

+2. If the pull request fixes a bug, tests should be added proving that the bug has been fixed.
+    However, no update to the docs is necessary for bugfixes.

-3. The pull request should work for Python 3.7.
-Older versions are not supported.
+3. The pull request should work for the newest version of Python (currently 3.7).
+Older versions may incidentally work, but are not officially supported.

+4. Inline type hints should be used, with an emphasis on ensuring that introspection and autocompletion tools such as Jedi are able to understand the code wherever possible.

-4. PEP8 guidelines should be followed where possible, but deviations from it where it makes sense and improves legibility are encouraged.
-Do not be dogmatic.
+5. PEP8 guidelines should be followed where possible, but deviations from it where it makes sense and improves legibility are encouraged.
+The following PEP8 error codes can be safely ignored: E121, E123, E126, E226, E24, E704, W503

-5. This repository intentionally disallows the PEP8 79-character limit.
+6. This repository intentionally disallows the PEP8 79-character limit.
 Therefore, any contributions adhering to this convention will be rejected.
-As a rule of thumb you should endeavor to stay under 200 characters except where going over preserves alignment, or where the line is mostly non-algorythmic code, such as an extremely long descriptive string or function call.
+As a rule of thumb you should endeavor to stay under 200 characters except where going over preserves alignment, or where the line is mostly non-algorythmic code, such as extremely long strings or function call.